ossamakhiar/matcha/README.md

 ## About

-This project is all about building a basic shell from scratch in the c language, like our own version of bash.
-As beginners in programming, it's been a steep learning curve.
-We've dived into processes, signal handling, file descriptors, and the core workings of shells.
-Minishell isn't just about coding; it's a journey back in time to understand the challenges before GUI existed.
-Along the way, we've embraced the struggle, immersed ourselves in documentation, and come out the other side with a deeper understanding and lots of bugs to fix.
+Matcha is a full-stack dating app focused on real connections and user privacy.
+It features smart matching algorithms, real-time chat, and a clean UI/UX.
+Built with scalability and modularity in mind, it's ideal for learning or extending modern app architecture.
-Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/88549/en.subject.pdf)
+Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/146222/en.subject.pdf)

 ## Team Members: